Pricing: Multidimensional pricingMultidimensional pricing is the pricing of a product or service using multiple numbers. In this practice, price no longer consists of a single monetary amount (e.g., sticker price of a car), but rather consists of various dimensions (e.g., monthly payments, number of payments, and a down payment). Research has shown that this practice can significantly influence consumers' ability to understand and process price information.

+Personalized pricing

+Personalized pricing uses information about the would-be buyers to offer different prices to different buyers, based on what the seller knows about the buyer.
+In principle, this would offer lower prices to customers who are price-sensitive or who are unlikely to buy the product or service, and higher prices to customers who are more able or willing to pay higher prices.
+This may be calculated from aggregated customer data (e.g., indicating that buyers from a high-income city will pay higher prices) or, during an individual negotiation, based on the seller's beliefs about how much the buyer is willing to pay.

+Student financial aid in the United States is an example of personalized pricing, as universities offer different amounts and types of discounts and loan options to different students based on what the school knows about the student's family and income.

 Micromarketing

 Micromarketing is the practice of tailoring products, brands (microbrands), and promotions to meet the needs and wants of microsegments within a market.
 It is a type of market customization that deals with pricing of customer/product combinations at the store or individual level.

 Theoretical considerations in pricing

 Price/quality relationship

 The price/quality relationship comprises consumers' perceptions of value.
 High prices are often taken as a sign of quality, especially when the product or service lacks search qualities that can be inspected prior to purchase.
 Understanding consumers’ perceptions of the price/quality relationship is most important in the case of complex products that are hard to test, and experiential products that cannot be tested until used (such as most services).
 The greater the uncertainty surrounding a product, the more consumers depend on the price/quality signal and the greater premium they may be prepared to pay.